AetherO3/Vid.-Summarisation-using-Image-Captioning/README.md

 requirements and the goal is to see if segmentation of the tasks allows for smaller and less computation demanding models with similar accuracies to state of the art video summarisers.

-The methodology used is a combination of VGG16 for feature extraction from the frames and Transformers for caption generation as well as summarisation.

 Application scope is primarity in surveillance eg. a house security camera or a praking lot camera, something that does not need full attention by the user.